stephen1776/Java-Programming/05 - Methods/README.md

 #### 0528 (Mersenne prime)
 A prime number is called a Mersenne prime if it can be written in the form for some positive integer p.
-Write a program that finds all Mersenne primes with p <= 19 and displays the output as follows: p 2^p - 1
+Write a program that finds all Mersenne primes with p <= 19 and displays the output as follows:
+p 2<sup>p - 1</sup>
 2 3
 3 7
 5 31
 ...

 #### 0529 (Twin primes)
 Twin primes are a pair of prime numbers that differ by 2.
 For example, 3 and 5, 5 and 7, and 11 and 13 are twin primes.
 Write a program to find all twin primes less than 1,000.
 Display the output as follows:
 (3, 5)
 (5, 7)
 ...

-#### 0535 (Compute the probability)
+#### 0535 (Geometry: area of a pentagon)
-Generate 10,000 uppercase letters and count the occurrence of A.
+The area of a pentagon can be computed using the following formula:
+Area = (5 * s^2) / (4 * tan(pi / 5) )
+Write a program that prompts the user to enter the side of a pentagon and displays the area.

-#### 0536 (Generate random characters)
+#### 0536 (Geometry: area of a regular polygon)
-Print 100 uppercase letters and then 100 single digits, printing ten per line.
+A regular polygon is an n-sided polygon in which all sides are of the same length and all angles have the same degree (i.e., the polygon is both equilateral and equiangular).
+The formula for computing the area of a regular polygon is:
+Area = (n * s^2) / (4 * tan(pi / n) )
+Write a method that returns the area of a regular polygon using the following header: public static double area(int n, double side)
+Write a main method that prompts the user to enter the number of sides and the side of a regular polygon and displays its area.
+Here is a sample run:
+Enter the number of sides: 5
+Enter the side: 6.5
+The area of the polygon is 72.69017017488385